-We are the applicant on published PCT application WO2017/037292 filed September 5, 2016 related to a combination therapy comprising varlitinib and ASLAN003.
-We also have four unpublished Singapore priority patent applications related to specific uses of ASLAN003.
+We have four unpublished Singapore priority patent applications related to specific uses of ASLAN003.

 On May 12, 2014, we entered into a license agreement with CSL, pursuant to which we obtained an exclusive, worldwide license to certain patents, know-how and other intellectual property owned or controlled by CSL related to CSL's anti-IL13 receptor monoclonal antibody, CSL334, which we refer to as ASLAN004, and antigen binding fragments thereof.